This is a guide for what to see in Nerja, but the highlights are actually everywhere but Nerja. Looking at you, Frigiliana!

 3. Vigía De Cerro Gordo Tower Viewpoint

 To get to the next tower, you can park at the Restaurante Mirador de Cerro Gordo and take the short hike up behind the restaurant.
 We came here for sunset, saw a mountain goat family, and it was lovely (the goats were fine but I mean the sunset), and ended up at the restaurant because of the terrace seating.
 Honestly, even though the reviews had me worried, it was not half bad.
 Service could be faster but after you get your drinks, you just stare out into the sea and forget about it.
+The Restaurante Mirador de Cerro Gordo was fine, but we were much happier about the other two restaurants which I’ve included in my Top 9 restaurants in Spain.

 This part of the coast shoots out even further into the sea than Nerja’s Balcon, so you can see very far.
 After dark, you see the illuminated cities in the background which makes the experience memorable as well.